 Easter is coming soon, and Easter decorations always include Easter Eggs.
 It’s an excellent time for kids to have fun with parents decorating Easter Eggs.
-When I was a child, it was always an adventure to try new ways of decorating Easter eggs, every year in some new, unusual way – and see what the result of the creative process I was part of is.
-I’m sure the nature of children didn’t change much in spite of the fact that I was growing up in the previous Millenium(!).
+When I was a child, it was always an adventure to try new ways of Easter eggs coloring.
+We would do it every year in some new, unusual way – and the results were always a surprise.
+I’m sure, the nature of children didn’t change much even though I was growing up in the previous Millenium(!).

 Anyway, if you didn’t spend time with your kids decorating Easter eggs before, you should give it a try this year and prepare all the materials you need in advance.
 Family traditions make relationships stronger, so let’s take a look at some fantastic ideas for decorating Easter eggs that you can try this year!